Danny7226/LearningSummary/systemdesign/README.md

 be able to display basic employee information (tenure, name, department, role, position level, etc) 1 days delay for write tens of milliseconds latency for read

+### System design case 4: review with pagination
+be able to write reviews for a product be able to retrieve reviews for a product with pagination based on different rank (time, star, time and star) be able to keyword search review